A contribution to the understanding

 In the prosperous Aztec kingdom war was institutionalized.
 They allowed certain enemy states to remain independent, explained Montezuma, because war must never cease.
 The blood of enemy soldiers must ever flow from the sacrificial altars.
 At this cultural level, the individual lacks the capability, central in Jesus’s teaching, to go through death and rebirth in the way of a personal experience.
 Instead destruction is made permanent in gruesome forms of external ritual.
 Through the blood sacrifice, the world experiences renewal.
 War, in itself, took ritual expression.

-In Revolutionary Road, the couple builds a family and buys a beautiful house.
+, the couple builds a family and buys a beautiful house.
 They achieve a comfortable life, and this is what one can expect from life.
 But stagnation ensues —

 every day is like the previous one.
 In much the same way, many a Third World immigrant to Western Europe achieves a comfortable life; often served on a silver platter.
 Absent the moral and intellectual capability, personal renewal in the way of creative deliverance is out of the question.
 They don’t even want to take up studies, complains the administrator of integration at the Swedish employment bureau.